-Arizona Cardinals vs. Carolina Panthers: Preview, Prediction
+Arizona Cardinals vs Carolina Panthers: Preview, prediction

-What: Arizona Cardinals at Carolina Panthers
+What: Arizona Cardinals vs Carolina Panthers

 Where: Bank of America Stadium, Charlotte, NC

 When: 2:20 p.m.
 Arizona Time (4:20 p.m.
 ET)

 TV: ESPN (CW 61 locally if no cable) – Mike Tirico (play-by-play), Jon Gruden (color analyst), Lisa Salters (sideline reporter)

 Radio: Arizona Sports 98.7 FM – Dave Pasch (play-by-play), Ron Wolfley (color analyst), Paul Calvisi (sideline reporter); SiriusXM 225/Internet 800 (Cardinals feed), SiriusXM 85/Internet 804 (Panthers feed), SiriusXM 88/Internet 88 (National feed)

 Keys to victory: